-Many employers offer retirement benefits, and some will even match their employees’ contributions.
+Many employers offer retirement accounts and benefits, and some will even match their employees’ contributions.
 However, most people leave employers several times throughout their careers.
 In leaving one job and taking on another, some employees forget to take their 401(k) or other retirement accounts with them.
-If there’s a chance you have unclaimed retirement benefits but aren’t sure how to access them, here’s how to find your unclaimed retirement benefits.
+If there’s a chance you have unclaimed retirement benefits but aren’t sure how to access them, knowing how to find your unclaimed retirement benefits can be extremely beneficial.
 Keep in mind that getting help from a financial advisor might save you a great deal of time in finding that money.

-For example, let’s say a person worked for a company from ages 25 to 35, but now is age 45.
+For example, let’s say a person worked for a company from ages 25 to 35, but now is 45.
 The company the person worked for over a decade ago has gone under.
-He is still entitled to his benefits; it just might be challenging to find them.
+That money is still completely their own, it just might be challenging to find them.

-How to Search for Unclaimed Retirement Benefits: 401(k)
+How to Search for Unclaimed 401(k) Retirement Assets

 You can take a few steps to search for your unclaimed 401(k) retirement benefits.
-The first step is to gather as much information as you can about your former employer.
-If your employer is still in regular operation, there is a chance that your 401(k) is still in the account that you had when you were with the company.
+The first step is to gather as much information as you can about your former employers.
+If your employer is still in regular operation, there’s a chance that your 401(k) is still in the account that you had when you were with the company.

-If you need to do a bit more digging, here are some steps you can take.
+If you need to do a bit more digging, here are some further steps you can take:

 Contact Your Previous Employer for Information About Your Old 401(k)